Posted on

 2. Warm water

 Axolotls are subtropical, and do not handle summer temperatures well.
 Most axolotls suffer from heat stress and will refuse food as their water reaches 23°C or higher.
 Heat stress in axolotls can be deadly, particularly at 24°C or above.
-I will be posting an article on how to cool your aquarium [coming soon!], but in the meantime, feel free to email me for advice.
+In an emergency, fans or frozen water bottles can help shave off a few degrees.
+I will post a more in-depth article on this topic as soon as I am able.
+Thank you for your patience.

 3. Ammonia issues